DrakeRyzer/Drakes-DnD5e-Home-Rules/Classes/Sorcerer/Spellfire/index.md

 ### Spellfire Retaliation
 Starting at 6th level, you learn to turn an opponent’s aggression back on them.

-When you deal damage with a spell or a melee weapon attack, if you took damage since the start of your last turn, you deal an extra 1d4 damage.
-The damage is the same type as the spell or weapon’s damage.
+When you deal damage with a spell or a melee weapon attack, if you took damage since the start of your last turn, you deal an extra 1d6 damage.
+The damage is the same type as the power or weapon’s damage.

-This die increases when you reach certain levels in this class: to 1d6 at 9th level, to 1d8 at 12th level, to 1d10 at 15th level and to 1d12 at 18th level.
+This die increases when you reach certain levels in this class: to 1d8 at 9th level, to 1d10 at 13th level, and to 1d12 at 17th level.

 ### Magic Conversion
-Starting at 6th level, when you take damage from a spell, you can use your reaction and expend a spell slot to regain health equal to 1d4 + your Charisma modifier as long as that damage would not have reduced your hit points to 0.
+Starting at 10th level, when you take damage from a spell, you can use your reaction and expend a spell slot to regain health equal to 1d8 + your Charisma modifier as long as that damage would not have reduced your hit points to 0.

-This die increases when you reach certain levels in this class: to 1d6 at 9th level, to 1d8 at 12th level, to 1d10 at 15th level, to 1d12 at 18th level,
+This die increases when you reach certain levels in this class: to 1d10 at 13th level, and to 1d12 at 17th level.

 ### Spellfire Unleashed
 Starting at 18th level, as an action, you can choose a point within 60 feet.
 Each creature of your choice within 30 feet of that point must make a Constitution saving throw against your universal force save DC.
 On a failed save, a creature takes 5d10 force damage and suffers 1 level of exhaustion.
 On a successful save, a creature takes half damage and does not suffer exhaustion.